By: Team W09-1 Since: Feb 2019 Licence: MIT

 Prerequisites: NotesManager has to be opened (i.e.

-command has to be ran first).
+open NotesManagercommand has to be ran first).
 Multiple notes in the notes list.
-A note has to be selected (i.eedit-note INDEX
+A note has to be selected (i.eedit-note INDEXcommand has to ran to select a note atINDEX) -

 Test case: